mtchms/SyntheticForge/README.md

   Text Synthesizer and Evaluator
 </h1>
 <h4 align="center"> A Multi-Agent System for High-Quality Text Data Synthesis and Evaluation. </h4>
-<h4 align="center"> One Your Prompt - Hours of Autonomous Operation for Synthetic Forge Agents.
+<h4 align="center"> One Your Prompt - Hours of Autonomous Operations for Synthetic Forge Agents.
 Flexible, no-code configuration of agent pipelines. </h4>

 <div align="center">